oslabs-beta/kafkanauts/README.md

 * [Engineering Team](#kafkanauts-engineering-team)

-## 🚀 Installation and Demo
+## 🚀 Installation

 <br><p align="center">Kafkanauts requires a Kafka cluster configured with Kafka.js and Prometheus to pull advanced metrics</p></br>
-- To downlaod our application, please run the following commands in the respective order:
+* To downlaod our application, please run the following commands in the respective order:

 ```sh
 npm install